 - 32-bit Windows — C:\Program Files\WatchGuard\Threat Detection and Response\

-- Exclusion in McAfee for TDR — For Mac:
+- Exclusions in McAfee for the TDR Host Sensor — For Mac:

 If the Host Sensor and McAfee detect and respond to a threat at the same time, this can cause high utilization of system resources such as CPU, Memory and Disk I/O.